shakrmedia/editor-sdk-demo/README.md

 This is a usage example of Shakr's Editor SDK in Node.js.

 > **⚠️ Note:** Shakr Editor SDK is only available to Shakr Beyond customers.
-Please contect your account representative to get your API credentials, including Client ID and Client Secret.
+Please contact your account representative to get your API credentials, including Client ID and Client Secret.

 ## System requirements